racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/sampleapp.md

 * action: name of the action that the actor will execute.
 This directory contains tasklets that provide the data of which scripts must be executed by whom.
 The scripts-directory is a subdirectory of the action-directory.
 * scripts: this directory contains the scripts that are executed by the PyLabs agents.
 They execute something in reality, for example send out a mail.

 ####impl/authenticate
 This directory contains tasklets that authenticates users in the PyApp.

 ####impl/authorize
 This directory contains tasklets that authorizes users for sections in the PyApp.
 For example, user A is an administrator who is allowed to do everything in the PyApp, but user B has only rights to view data in the PyApp.

 ####impl/events/actionname
 * events: this is the directory to define actions which are triggered by an event.
 * actionname: this directory contains a configuration file and tasklets, which are executed upon a configured event.

-####impl/osis/domainname/<rootobjectname>
+####impl/osis/domainname/*rootobjectname*
 * osis: this directory contains the actions that will populate the created views in your PyApp.
 * domainname: name of the domain to which the action belongs, this avoids the usage of actions in other parts of your PyApp.
-* rootobjectname: name of the Root Object.
+* *rootobjectname*: name of the Root Object.

 ####impl/schedule/domainname
 * schedule: in this directory we place tasklets which can be scheduled, for example, check for mail every 300s.
 The tasklets themselves are stored per domain name.
 * domainname: name of the domain to which the scheduled action belongs.

 ####impl/setup/osis
 * setup: this directory is used to set up your OSIS views.
 * osis: contains the actual tasklets that create the OSIS views that you want.
 For example a list of all customers with their name or a list of all customers with all details results in two different tasklets.

-####impl/ui/\<UI type\>/domainname
+####impl/ui/*UI type*/domainname
 * ui: the directory for all UI related actions, such as wizards and forms that need to be displayed in your PyApp.
-* \<UI type\>: the type of UI element that needs to be displayed.
+* *UI type*: the type of UI element that needs to be displayed.
 This is either `form` or `wizard`.
 * domainname: name of the domain to which the UI element belongs.

 ###interface
 The `interface`-directory contains the files that model your complete PyApp.

-####interface/action/domainname
+####interface/action/*domainname*
 * action: this is the directory that contains the modeling of the actions on the different objects of your PyApp.
-* domainname: name of the domain to which the action belongs, this avoids the usage of actions in other parts of your PyApp.
+* *domainname*: name of the domain to which the action belongs, this avoids the usage of actions in other parts of your PyApp.
-    ** config: this domain refers to the configuration of PyApp module.
+    - config: this domain refers to the configuration of PyApp module.
-    ** core: default directory, this is for core functionalities which are common for each PyApp that you create.
+    - core: default directory, this is for core functionalities which are common for each PyApp that you create.
-    ** ui: actions on UI objects, such as finding or creating pages.
+    - ui: actions on UI objects, such as finding or creating pages.
-    ** <pyappname>: contains the modeling of actions per root object, specific for your own PyApp.
+    - *pyappname*: contains the modeling of actions per root object, specific for your own PyApp.

 ####interface/actor/domainname
 * actor: this directory contains the model of actors in your PyApp.
 An actor is your interface to the reality.
 Tasklets in this section will interact with the reality, for example send out an e-mail.
 * domainname: this will mainly be the name of your PyApp, `crm` in case of this sample PyApp.

 ####interface/config
 * config: contains the model of a PyApp specific module, for example a `pop3` object.

 ####interface/model/domainname
 * model: contains the model of root objects in your PyApp
 * domainname: name of the domain to which the root object belongs, this avoids the usage of root objects in possible other installed PyApps.
 This directory contains one file per root object.
 Each file is the complete definition of an object.

 ####interface/monitoring
 * monitoring: model of a monitoring object

 ###portal
 The `portal`-directory contains all the documentation files of your PyApp.

 ####portal/api
 * api: contains the API documentation of your PyApp in epydoc-format

 ####portal/doc
 * doc: contains the actual documentation of your PyApp

 ####portal/static
 * static: contains static files, that can be referenced to from your documentation, mainly images.

 ##Process of Creating a PyApp

 ###General Steps
 1. Create the Specifications of the PyApp
 2. Model the different Root Objects